Late goals send KU soccer past Louisville, on to Sweet 16

 Watts led the way with four of KU’s 17 shots on the match.
 Junior wing back Caroline Castans’ two assists gave her 15 on the year, setting a single-season record for the Jayhawks.

-KU advances to the Sweet 16 and will remain in Durham to face either No. 2 Duke, its host, or No. 7 UCF on Sunday.
+KU advances to the Sweet 16 and will remain in Durham to face host No. 2 Duke on Sunday at 1 p.m.
+Central time.
+Duke beat UCF 1-0 on Thursday night.
 The Jayhawks have reached the Sweet 16 on two previous occasions, in 2003 and 2019, and have never advanced further.

 Louisville looked tentative to start but didn’t suffer any consequences as KU struggled to generate shot opportunities.
 The Cardinals won a somewhat greater share of possession as the match crossed the 10-minute mark.